 - Create a tracker and enter the appropriate deep link URL into the tracker via the campaign manager.

-- If you want to enable deferred deep linking (optional):
+- If you want to enable Deferred Deep Links (optional):

-b.
-Code the app to store the value for deep link that is returned with the attribution data request.
+- Code the app to store the value for Deep Link that is returned with the attribution data request.
 This will be the raw value entered into the tracker.

-c.
-Code the app to navigate to the deep link that was retrieved from the SDK attribution data request.
+- Code the app to navigate to the Deep Link that was retrieved from the SDK attribution data request.

 A. Users will be sent to the Destination URL if app is not installed.